ArctosDB/documentation-wiki/_documentation/parts.markdown

 Condition is free-text generalized with very limited metadata.
 It may be used used for entries such as "broken" or "dissected."

-The community recommends following condition ratings be used specifically to parts with the "is_tissue" flag:
+The community recommends following condition ratings be used specifically to parts with the "is_tissue" flag see [Tissue](##Tissue):

 -   5 – The best tissues.
 These have gone from a freshly killed animal directly into liquid nitrogen.
 The animal should not have been dead